Data Governance Roles and Their Responsibilities: A Complete Round Up

 Roles and responsibilities of a data admin

-The responsibilities of data admin are:
+The data governance responsibilities of a data admin are:

 • Ensure the usefulness of data: This includes overseeing data transformations, monitoring data flow within the organization, and designing data models.
 It also requires planning, implementing, and maintaining data repositories such as databases, warehouses, and lakes.